klmcwhirter/intro-to-python/docs/01-setup-env.md

 But you need not worry about that for now.
 Just be aware there is an easy solution if and when you run into the problem.

 ## Create Python virtual environment
-A Python virtual environment is a directory structure that is local to your user that you can install packages (like pygame) into.
+A Python virtual environment is a directory structure that is local to your user that you can install packages (like pygame-ce) into.

-This makes it easy to meet the requirements of the project on which you are working without impacting sny other project.
+This makes it easy to meet the requirements of the project on which you are working without impacting the system or any other project.

 For example, it is common to have projects that need 20-30 dependencies installed that are specific to that project.
-The next project my need just a handful of completely different dependencies.
+The next project may need just a handful of completely different dependencies.

 To create the virtual environment, from the root of the repo dir - `src/intro-to-python` - execute the following.